jgoizueta/flt/README.txt

 = Introduction

 DecNum is a standards-compliant arbitrary precision decimal floating-point type for Ruby.
-It is based on the Python DecNum class.
+It is based on the Python Decimal class.

 The current implementation is written completely in Ruby, so it is rather slow.
 The intentention is to experiment with this pure-ruby implementation to